travis-ci/docs-travis-ci-com/user/languages/python.md

 The same technique is often used to test projects against multiple databases and so on.

-For a real world example, see [getsentry/sentry](https://github.com/getsentry/sentry/blob/master/.travis.yml) and [jpvanhal/flask-split](https://github.com/jpvanhal/flask-split/blob/master/.travis.yml).
+For real world examples, see [getsentry/sentry](https://github.com/getsentry/sentry/blob/master/.travis.yml) and [jpvanhal/flask-split](https://github.com/jpvanhal/flask-split/blob/master/.travis.yml).

 ## Examples